dajcs/Born2beRoot/Evaluation.md

 A virtual machine uses software emulation of hardware to create an isolated environment on top of hardware where a separate system with its own OS can be run.
 Therefore allowing for things like running Debian inside a Mac.

+In order to run a separate secondary OS on your machine, you’ll need a Virtual Machine.
+It's like a computer program that acts like a separate computer, so a virtual computer inside a real computer.
+It runs inside your physical computer but is isolated from it.
+It has its own "virtual" hardware (lCPU, memory, storage…) that is simulated by software (hypervisors).

+### Virtualization and the Hypervisor(VMM)
+Virtualization is the process of creating a virtual machine on a physical machine with the help of hypervisors which are a lightweight software layer.
+The hypervisor acts like an intermediate or also referred to as virtualization layer between the physical hardware of the host the machine and the virtual machines and the applications running on them.
+Think of the hardware as a restaurant which have appliances (stove, oven…), the chef is the hypervisor taking orders (processes) from the customers (OS and apps) of each table(VM) in the restaurant.

+The **virtual machine manager** or **monitor** is a software that enables the creation and management of virtual machines.
+It manages the backend operation of these VMs by allocating the necessary computing, memory, storage and input/output resources.
+It also offers an interface that manages the status and availability of VMs that are installed over a single host or interconnected hosts.
+(VirtualBox is a type-2 hypervisor)

 ## Choice of Operating System

 It's easier to install and configure than CentOS (and I haven't used CentOS before).
 I use Ubuntu and Pop OS for personal use which are both Debian flavours and wanted to understand them more deeply.